 - You Settled the Case based on Poor Legal Advice: If you agreed to an insufficient settlement amount because of bad legal advice, you might have grounds for a professional malpractice claim against the attorney that represented you.
 Consulting an experienced personal injury lawyer can help you understand if this applies to your situation.

 - There are Other Defendants you Could Go After: With some personal injuries, there are multiple parties that could be held responsible.
 For example, if you were injured in an accident with a commercial truck, you might be able to file a claim against the trucking company and the cargo/shipping company in addition to the driver.
 If there are other defendants you could go after that were not part of the original settlement you received, then you might be able to open up a case against them.
 Consulting a personal injury attorney can help you explore this possibility.

 Be Aware of the Statute of Limitations

 Even if one of the above-mentioned instances applies to you or you have another avenue toward reopening your personal injury claim, the statute of limitations could be an additional barrier.
-In Georgia for example, the statute of limitations for most personal injury claims is two years.
-If the two-year time limit has passed in your case, then it will most likely be thrown out of court.
+The statute of limitations is the timeframe within which you are allowed to file a lawsuit.
+If the time limit has passed in your case, then it will most likely be thrown out of court.
 So, if you are thinking of trying to reopen a personal injury claim, be mindful of how close you are to your state’s statute of limitations.

 Avoiding Personal Injury Settlement Regret

 As we have discussed, most of the time a personal injury case cannot be reopened after the claim has already been settled or closed, but there are a few possible exceptions.
 If you have any questions about your Georgia personal injury case, Ross Moore Law is here to help.
-We can examine your case and help you determine if there is a way to reopen it and what steps would be involved.
+We support accident victims throughout Georgia.